 (Mrs. Ulfat Aziz- Us- Samad, Islam and Christianity, International Islamic Federation of Student Organization, pp. 50-51)

 The unreliability of the gospels appears to be admitted by the Church itself.
 The metaphysics of Christianity today is not even based on what is in the gospels.
-The established church is founded on the doctrine of original sin, of atonement and redemption, of the divinity of Jesus, of the divinity of the Holy Ghost and of Trinity.
+The established church is founded on the doctrine of original sin, of atonement and redemption, of the divinity of Jesus, the divinity of the Holy Ghost, and of the Trinity.

 None of these doctrines are to be found within the gospels.
 They were not taught by Jesus.
 They were the fruits of Paul’s innovations and the influence of Greek culture and philosophy.
 (Muhammad Ataur- Raheem, Jesus Prophet of Islam, 1992 edition, p.
 196)

 “… the idea that shedding of blood is necessary to appease the wrath of God has come into Christianity from the primitive man’s image of God as an all-powerful demon.
 We see no connection at all between sin and blood.

 What is necessary to wash away sin is not blood, but repentance, remorse persistent struggle against evil inclinations, development of greater sympathy for mankind and determination to carry out the Will of God as revealed to us through the prophets”.
 (IBID, Mrs. Ulfat Aziz-Us-Samad, p.
 51)

 “We can no longer accept the appalling theological doctrine that for some mystic reason a propitiatory sacrifice was necessary.
 It outrages either our conception of God as Almighty or else our conception of Him as All-Loving.
 The famous Dr. Cruden believed that for the purpose of this sacrifice ‘Christ suffered dreadful pains inflicted by God’,